anuraglnmiit/Kaggle-XGBoost-PropertyInsuranceHazard/README.md

 # PropertyInsuranceHazard
 Insurance hazard prediction for properties.

 Insurance Hazard Prediction- Using Random Forests
-We have training set of 50999 observations with 33 independent variables which are unnamed and are Categorical and integeral.
-Our dependent variable is Hazard which is present in training set.
+We have training set of 50999 observations with 33 independent variables which are unnamed and are Categorical and intgral.
+The dependent variable is Hazard.
 Our goal is to predict the value of Hazard variable in the test set.
 More the hazard rating, higher the risk of insuring the property

 The data is provided by Liberty Mutual Insurance, for the Kaggle Competition

-The metric for evaualtion is the normalized Gini Coefficient
+The metric for evaualtion is the normalized Gini Coefficient.

 @author
 @Sethi Anurag